 Though as fun as racing may be, the true battle between these two companies doesn’t fall on motorsports.
 The true fight is for sales.
 Car sales drive the company and are what make things like a four rotary Le Mans cars are a possibility.
-When these two industry leaders battle it out, the result is we end up with great products, and their aren’t two better compact cars available today than the Mazda 3 and the Toyota Corolla.
+When these two industry leaders battle it out, the result is we end up with great products, and there aren’t two better compact cars available today than the Mazda 3 and the Toyota Corolla.

 What makes these cars so great?
 And which one gives the best bang for your buck when shopping for a compact car?

 The light, economical nature of compact cars has inherently made them fun-loving vehicles.
 Little cars are so darty and quick that they make perfect get around car that can actually be pretty engaging in the twisties as well.
-Both of these cars have taken their own routes to get there, but are now great fun when pushed and make for a great go any where do anything type of car.
+Both of these cars have taken their own routes to get there, but are now great fun when pushed and make for a great go anywhere do anything type of car.

 The Toyota Corolla was once a car with a completely different focus.
 A small car that was good at one thing, being a small car.
-The Corolla was world renowned for its reliability and utilitarian nature, but never was really all that fun.
+The Corolla was world-renowned for its reliability and utilitarian nature, but never was really all that fun.
 The 2020 Corolla changes that.
 The new Corolla is a fun zippy car that retains its reliability and sensible design but adds sport into the mix.
 Trust me, you’ll actually look forward to that right-left-right off-ramp on your way home every day.
 The new design uses a stiffer chassis and suspension designed for better dampening over bumps and undulations.
 The new Corrola is more fun than ever and puts up a good fight against the Mazda’s sporty heritage.

 From their unequivocal “Zoom Zoom” marketing campaign, Mazda has always had a sporty nature to their cars.
 The interior and mechanical reliability were often brought into question, but fun was never doubted.
 Recently, Mazda has begun to turn a new leaf, and have developed a fun sporty brand that includes upscale interiors and classic Japanese reliability.
 Mazda's KODO design philosophy focuses on driver and machine engagement, a theme that is recognized across the entire car.
 Even if Mazda’s interiors were subpar, however, the Mazda 3 has such a fun and engaging driving dynamics, it easily outshines all other factors.
 The aesthetics of the car are appealing, but its the fun nature of the car that you look forward to on a beautiful summer day on your way home from work.